urbit/UIPs/UIPS/UIP-eyre-scopes.md

 Userspace permissions ([UIP-userperms](./UIP-userperms.md)) restricts the capabilities of agents per desk.
 However, agent code isn't the only place from which system interactions originate: eyre exposes HTTP endpoints that allow interacting with userspace.
 Eyre's authentication distinguishes between different ship identities, but otherwise treats every session as "root": any requested interaction gets performed unconditionally.
 Giving eyre's authentication some form of desk provenance lets userspace permissions apply to HTTP interactions.

-xx rewrite
-Client code is generally served by desks themselves.
-Enabling permission checks on interactions from HTTP is necessary.
-However, given that most commonly all client code is accessed from the same domain, they all have access to the same cookies.
+Client code is most commonly accessed in the browser, and served by desks themselves.
+This access usually happens at the same domain, letting client code from different desks access the same cookies.
 (Even with `Http-Only` cookies, that don't allow the _value_ to be read out, those cookies can still be _sent_ with requests.)
-Giving each desk a unique cookie isn't enough.
-We must ensure those cookies remain isolated, that client code from one desk can't use the cookies from another desk.
+Simply giving each desk a unique cookie provides provenance but is not secure.
+We must ensure those cookies remain isolated and cannot be leaked or extracted across desk boundaries.

 ## Specification